This is an AI translated post.

 Select Language

-Bed bugs are common pests found in hotels, inns, dormitories, and other lodging facilities around the world.
-These small, brown bugs are wingless but move very quickly, attracted to the warmth of human bodies and carbon dioxide.
-They bite sleeping guests at night to suck their blood.
-Adult bed bugs are about 4-7 mm in size, but their thin, flat bodies allow them to easily hide in cracks and crevices of furniture, walls, and other areas.
+Bed bugs are common pests found in various lodging facilities worldwide, including hotels, motels, and dormitories.
+These small, brown insects are wingless but incredibly fast-moving, drawn to the warmth and carbon dioxide of human bodies.
+They feed on the blood of sleeping guests at night.
+While adults typically grow to 4-7mm in length, their thin, flat bodies allow them to easily hide and become active in crevices within furniture and walls.

-Bed bug bites can cause itching, redness, and swelling, and some people may experience allergic reactions.
-They are also highly prolific breeders and can multiply exponentially in a short period of time if left unchecked.
-Bed bugs can survive for more than a month without food, making it easy for them to spread to other areas through travel.
+Bed bug bites can cause itching, redness, and swelling at the affected area, and may lead to allergic reactions in some individuals.
+Moreover, they are incredibly prolific breeders, and their population can increase exponentially in a short period if left unchecked.
+They can survive for over a month without food, making them easily transmissible to other areas through various transportation methods.

 To prevent bed bug infestations in lodging facilities, regular inspections and pest control measures are essential.
-Thoroughly inspect all nooks and crannies, including bedding, furniture, and other areas where bed bugs can hide.
-It is also important to implement direct pest control methods such as spraying or fumigating with insecticides.
+Thoroughly inspect all corners and crevices, including bedding and furniture, where they might be hiding.
+Additionally, direct pest control methods such as sprays or fumigation should be implemented.

 Employee training is also important.
-Staff should be educated about the habits of bed bugs and how to respond if they are found.
-During room cleaning, it is important to carefully check for bed bugs and their traces.
-If any are found, it is necessary to contact a professional pest control company immediately.
+Staff should be educated on the habits of bed bugs and the proper response procedures in case of detection.
+During room cleaning, staff must meticulously check for bed bugs and their signs.
+If any are found, they should immediately contact a specialized pest control service for professional extermination.

-It is also advisable to inform visitors about precautions they can take.
-For example, guests should be advised to carefully inspect their luggage and other belongings before bringing them into their rooms.
-They should also be advised to report any bed bug sightings to the reception or front desk immediately.
+It is advisable to inform guests about precautionary measures.
+For example, advising them to carefully inspect their luggage before bringing it into their rooms and to check their belongings again before leaving.
+Informing guests that they should report any sightings of bed bugs to the reception or front desk is also beneficial.